 Purebred Spanish (PRE) Horses

-The Spanish, or, Iberian horse was well known to the Romans as a superior warhorse because of its strength and agility.
-They used them both qualities under saddle and to pull their chariots.
+It was well known to the Romans as a superior warhorse because of its strength and agility.
+They used their qualities under saddle and to pull their chariots.
 Julius Caesar wrote of the noble steeds of Hispania in ‘De Bello Gallico’.

-The popularity of the Andalusian horse is rapidly increasing.
-Horsemen worldwide are rediscovering the traits that once made the Andalusian the most sought-after horse in the world; the strength, agility, beauty, pride and docility bred for centuries into the Spanish horse.
+The popularity of the PRE is rapidly increasing.
+Horsemen worldwide are rediscovering the traits that once made the Andalusian the most sought-after horse in the world; it’s strength, agility, beauty, pride, intelligence and docility bred for centuries into the Spanish horse.

-The Spanish stallions are unique.
+Spanish stallions are unique.
 The edict of King Ferdinand of Spain, who enforced the old law that gentlemen must ride only stallions meant that the Spanish began to breed their horses for good temperament.
-Once again the temperament, agility and strength of the Andalusian are being sought after for dressage purposes.
+Once again the temperament, agility and strength of the PRE are being sought after for many equine disciplines.

 Comments are closed.